 About Arnside Knott

 Conveniently, you can drive most of the way to the top of this little hill, and this is definitely the easiest option.
-However, I should warn you that the drive up is along a small single track road, so you'll need to practice your reversing and 'thank you for waiting's' before you set off!
+However, we should warn you that the drive up is along a small single-track road, so you'll need to practice your reversing and 'thank you for waiting’ before you set off!

 Because you’ve driven most of the way up, you can spend more time exploring the summit, and there are several paths criss-crossing the woods for you to explore.
 Take a wander to the trig point so you can say that you’ve reached the true summit, and look out for the interestingly ‘h’ shaped tree along the way – you’ll know it when you see it.

-If you're ready to explore Arnside Knott at the local area, take a look at our holiday cottages around the Arnside & Silverdale AONB.
+If you're ready to explore Arnside Knott at the local area, take a look at our holiday cottages in the South East Lake District.